Skip to Content

 Completed: 2015 | Partner: The Middle Ground

 Designed in collaboration with neighborhood residents, community organizations, and students from UW-Milwaukee and MSOE, a sense of unity sustains the space.
-A large mural proclaims “The time is always ripe to do right" and invites residents to reflect as they enjoy Unity Orchard Park.
+A large mural proclaims “The time is always ripe to do right" and invites residents to reflect as they enjoy the park.

 Features: